Pollination trap

 Pollination traps or trap-flowers are plant flower structures that aid the trapping of insects, mainly flies, so as to enhance their effectiveness in pollination.
 The structures of pollination traps can include deep tubular corollas with downward pointing hairs, slippery surfaces, adhesive liquid, attractants (often deceiving the insects by the use of sexual attractants rather than nectar reward and therefore termed as deceptive pollination), flower closing and other mechanisms.

 In many species of orchids, the flowers produce chemicals that deceive male insects by producing attractants that mimic their females.
 The males are then led into structures that ensure the transfer of pollen to the surfaces of the insects.
 Orchids in the genus Pterostylis have been found to attract male fungus gnats with chemical attractants and then trap them using a mobile petal lip.
 The general observation of insects being trapped and aiding pollination were made as early as 1872 by Thomas Frederic Cheeseman and did not go unnoticed by Charles Darwin who examined the adaptations of orchids for pollination.
 Slipper orchids have smooth landing surfaces that allow insects to slide into a container from which a window of light leads the insect outwards through a narrow passage where the pollen transfer occurs.
 The structures found in large flowers such as those of Rafflesia and some Aristolochia are also evolved to attract and trap pollinators.

 Trap-flowers that produce deceptive sexual chemicals to attract insects may often lack nectar rewards.
 Many fly-trapping flowers produce the smell of carrion.

-Pollination traps interaction with pollinators
+Pollination traps' interaction with pollinators

 Pollination traps plants relies on pollinators such as flies, wasps, bees and more for their reproductive process.
 The interaction between both of the organism can be mutualistic relationship or commensalism relationship.
 Plants have evolved unique structures in order to attract and trap the insects that will be responsible to disperse their genetics to another plant.
+Nearly all trap flowers are protogynous.